 The Black Diamond Electric, Inc. decision highlights the importance of understanding and completing the CSLB disciplinary procedures before seeking relief through the courts.
 While this may be bad news for contractors who believe the CSLB is incorrectly interpreting and applying the law, contractors will get their day in court if they still needed it after completing all the CSLB steps.

-For more information about this case, go tohttps://huntortmann.com/buckle-up-contractors-cslb-disciplinary-procedures-must-be-completed-before-seeking-the-courts-assistance/ or contact Aaron J. Flores at [email protected]
+For more information about this case, go to//huntortmann.com/buckle-up-contractors-cslb-disciplinary-procedures-must-be-completed-before-seeking-the-courts-assistance/ or contact Aaron J. Flores at [email protected]

 By Rich Lambros, ECA Interim Executive Director Email: [email protected]